jletienne-evolytics/capstone_1/04_notebook.md

 Cool let's mess around in this Notebook.
 Easy enough yeah?

-Note: Escape then B to create a new box
+Note: Escape then B to create a new box.
+You can find jupyter notebook cheat sheets online if needed

 ![](screenshots/Capstone%2013.png)